DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/form types/r/reference.md

 A "ref," then, is a physical object existing in the game world.
 It has a "base object" or "base form" which defines its model and other behaviors.
 A kind of treasure chest is a base form; and a specific treasure chest of that kind, placed in a specific area, is a ref.

 Skyrim loads and unloads refs dynamically during play.
 Some refs are flagged as <dfn>persistent</dfn>, meaning that the game engine keeps them loaded at all times.
 Other refs are <dfn>promoted</dfn> to persistent by systems such as the Papyrus script engine, meaning that they're kept loaded until they cease to be promoted.
-Otherwise, refs are loaded on demand when you visit the areas in which they are located, and they're kept loaded until you leave those areas and no game systems are using them anymore.
+Otherwise, refs are loaded on demand when you visit the cells [or locations](./../a/actor%20base.md#Unique%20actors) in which they are located, and they're kept loaded until you leave those areas and no game systems are using them anymore.
 The latter condition is managed via a "ref handle" system, akin to smart pointers.
 The game supports about a million ref handles at a time, and handles are given to both persistent and non-persistent refs whenever they're in memory.

 ## Specific data